EKRE leader: US only interested in Estonia's mineral resources

 The United States sees Estonia's rare earth metals resources, and not military cooperation, as the key area of partnership, opposition EKRE leader Martin Helme said.

-Helme made his remarks to "Otse uudistemajast" Tuesday, following a meeting between a delegation of U.S. lawmakers and U.S. Ambassador to Estonia Roman Pipko.
+Helme made his remarks to "Otse uudistemajast" Tuesday, following a meeting between the Riigikogu Estonia-USA Parliamentary Friendship Group and U.S. Ambassador to Estonia Roman Pipko.

-"When there was a meeting with the U.S. congress delegation and the ambassador here, Pipko, then Pipko said that the most important field of cooperation — perhaps even the only one — is rare earths or valuable mineral resources.
+"When there was a meeting with the U.S. parliamentary group and the ambassador here, Pipko, then Pipko said that the most important field of cooperation — perhaps even the only one — is rare earths or valuable mineral resources.
 That was the message he brought here," Helme said.

 "And specifically said this is not military cooperation, because let's be honest — our military contribution is not something they need, so to speak," Helme added.